Yankees hit 'a low point' as offense drags New York into AL East basement

 “It’s a low point,” Anthony Rizzo said of the loss.

-Although the clubhouse was certainly riddled with an aura of defeat after this one, Yankees manager Aaron Boone has taken an optimistic approach amid this slew of discouraging losses.
+Although the clubhouse was permeated by an aura of defeat after this one, Yankees manager Aaron Boone has taken an optimistic approach amid the slew of discouraging losses.

 “We’re gonna keep competing,” Boone said after the game.
 “That’s gonna be a boring answer for you guys until we break through, but that’s the only thing we can and the only thing we know how to do.”

-While Boone remains steadfast that his team’s struggles are tentative, the Yankees' performance thus far in Anaheim is undeniably alarming.
-Through two games, the Yankees have struck out 26 times and scored four runs against a middling opponent (48-48).
-Their only highlight at the plate has come in batting practice, when a laboring Aaron Judge hit one over the right-field fence on Monday.
+While Boone remains steadfast that his team’s struggles are temporary, the Yankees' performance thus far in Anaheim is undeniably alarming.
+Through two games, they have struck out 26 times and scored four runs against a middling opponent (48-48).
+Their only highlight at the plate has come in batting practice, when a laboring Aaron Judge hit one over the right-field fence Monday.

-In the standings, New York now sits in last place in the AL East and 2.5 games out of a wild card, which, of course, begs the question as to whether it is time for Cashman to rethink his plans ahead of the looming trade deadline.
+In the standings, New York now sits in last place in the AL East and 2.5 games out of a wild-card spot, which, of course, begs the question of whether it is time for Cashman to rethink his plans ahead of the looming trade deadline.

-Adding some more infrastructure around Judge, which the Yankees again failed to this past offseason, would certainly bolster their chances of getting back on track, yet this team is not going anywhere until their current slumping stars find a way to flip the script.
+Adding some more infrastructure around Judge, which the Yankees failed to do this past offseason, would certainly bolster their chances of getting back on track, yet this team is not going anywhere until its current slumping stars find a way to flip the script.

 Since May 20, Rizzo is without a home run and was hitting .190 before going 0-for-4 on Tuesday.
 Giancarlo Stanton is currently hitting .196 on the season and is 0-for-9 against Los Angeles.
-Two-time batting title winner DJ Lemahieu is even hitting just .231 in 2023.
+Two-time batting champion DJ Lemahieu is hitting just .231 in 2023.

 “A lot of guys are going through a tough, tough stretch,” Boone said after the game.
 “For some, probably as tough a stretch as they’ve been in in their career.”

-With August just 12 days away, Boone can only keep preaching patience and work ethic for so much longer.
+With August just 12 days away, Boone can preach patience and work ethic for only so much longer.
 The Yankees need answers quickly.
-But one thing is clear: the belief in this group is unwavering and they are insistent upon finding a way to snap out of this funk.
+But one thing is clear: The belief in this group is unwavering, and they are insistent on finding a way out of this funk.